 Understanding your energy usage

-While this can feel very worrying, there are plenty of steps you can take to try and avoid taking on debt.
+It can be particularly stressful juggling your income and stretching it to cover al lthe bills.
+While this can feel very worrying, there are plenty of steps you can take to try and avoid taking on more debt.

-Here we take a look at how to budget, save on costs and manage your outgoings to help you stay on top of bills.
+Here we take a look at how to budget, save on costs and manage your outgoings to help you stay on top of all your household bills.